asume21/ai_code_translator/README.md

 - Provide explanations of translation processes
 - Accept code directly in the chat for translation
 - Guide users through the translation process
+- Utilize external API integration for more natural conversations (optional)

 The chatbot is integrated into the GUI through a tabbed interface, allowing users to switch between direct translation and conversational interaction.

+### Advanced Chatbot Features

+Astutely now supports two modes of operation:

+1. **Basic Mode**: Uses rule-based pattern matching for responses (no external dependencies)
+2. **Advanced Mode**: Connects to OpenAI's API for more natural, context-aware conversations

+To enable Advanced Mode:
+- Set the `OPENAI_API_KEY` environment variable with your API key
+- The application will automatically detect the key and use the advanced chatbot

+Advanced Mode benefits:
+- Maintains conversation context
+- Provides more natural and informative responses
+- Better understands user intent
+- Handles complex questions about programming languages

 ## Project Structure